Gouvernathor/renpy-ChromaGlitch/README.md

 The `glitch.rpy` file contains the code itself.

-The `script.rpy` file contains an example as to how to use it.

 ## Howto
 `glitch` is a function that can be used as a transform (because it takes a displayable as lone argument and returns a displayable).
 Its 6 parameters are :